wellcomecollection/docs/people/feeback.md

 As timely as possible making the feedback as easy as possible to act and respond to, but with regards to the fact that receiving feedback too often will cause a numbness to it, probably reduce the quality of it, and miss the opportunity to see patterns forming.

+This will be initially be done every month, or in the context of fortnightly 1:1s, every second occurrence.

 ---

 > [Any maturity model, like any model, is a simplification: wrong but hopefully useful.](https://martinfowler.com/bliki/MaturityModel.html)